World Green Building Council: WorldGBC Congress

 Since 2014 WorldGBC has hosted a congress - a gathering of its member councils and an international conference.
 The congress is jointly organised by WorldGBC and the host country's GBC.
 Congresses have been held in São Paulo, Brazil (2014), Hong Kong, China (2015), Stockholm, Sweden (2016), and Jaipur, India (2017).
-The 2018 congress will be in Toronto, Canada, and 2019's will be in Paris, France.
+The 2018 congress ... held in Toronto, Canada, and 2019's ... held in Paris, France.

 WorldGBC awards

 WorldGBC presents two major annual awards recognising the contributions of individuals to the global green building movement.
 The Chairman's Award is given to individuals who have made an outstanding contribution to the global green building movement, while the David Gottfried Award is presented to individuals whose contribution to the global green building movement has been shown to be unique, innovative and entrepreneurial.
 These awards are presented at the WorldGBC Congress.

 WorldGBC also hosts the Asia Pacific Regional Network Awards every two years, and supports the MENA Green Building Awards.